RinMinase/vue-ts-slim-template/README.md

 2. This project uses Yarn instead of NPM.
 [Download](https://yarnpkg.com/latest.msi) Yarn.
 This is a faster package manager than the default `npm` one, likewise also manages your dependencies and handles its updates way better.

-3. Clone the project and modify the ENV file based on your Firebase configuration
+3. Clone the project and copy the ENV file

     ```
     git clone https://github.com/RinMinase/vue-ts-test-project.git vue-ts
     cd vue-ts
+    cp .env.example .env
     ```

 4. Install the dependencies then run the project